 Michael Wenham is a licensed Architect in the State of Colorado.
-His practice has focused on residential design for the last 16 years, helping to revitalize urban Denver neighborhoods through modern infill projects and updating older traditional homes for todays living needs.
-Though focused on urban residential projects, Wenham Design has been pleased to work on other unique design projects from contemporary mountain homes to art galleries and fitness facilities.
+His practice has focused on custom residential design for the last 19 years, helping to revitalize urban Denver neighborhoods through modern infill projects and updating older traditional homes for todays living needs.
+Though focused on urban residential projects, Wenham Design has been pleased to work on other unique design projects from niche urban restaurants, contemporary mountain homes to art galleries and fitness facilities.

 Michael Wenham works personally with each client through every stage of services: design consulting and feasibility, pre-design and planning, documentation and as-built drawings, design and coordination with engineers for construction documents, and construction administration.

 Larger Commercial Design Projects and Design Build projects are coordinated with a networked team of professionals

 Inspired by childhood visits to Paulo Solari’s ArcoSanti (late 1970’s), Michael’s fascination and passion for unique architectural design and art was ignited.
 Though his first internship began at age 12 with Peter O. Wood, Architect, in Colorado Springs, it would be many years and a long circuitous path until the next.
 Drawing, photography, and printmaking were his primary creative interests in High School and through College.

 During this time he also designed and built many skateboard ramps (half pipes, street ramps, and obstacles) for competitions and exhibition, which he also participated as a sponsored amateur skateboarder; G & S, Airwalk, Naked Skates, and B.C. surf & sport.
 He helped built Ft.
 Skate, Colorado’s first indoor skateboard park, approx. 10,000 sq.ft. facility with an eight foot tall wooden bowl, 10 x 24 wide vert. half pipe, 32′ wide mini half-pipe, plus street coarse.